smucav/smucav/README.md

-# 👋 Hi, I'm Daniel Tujuma A.K.A smucav
+# 👋 Hi, I'm Daniel Tujuma

 Welcome to my GitHub space!
 I'm a passionate software engineer with a curious mind and a love for exploring the intersections of systems programming, data science, and ethical hacking.